Tool development using the Tool Maker

 performed properly.
 The docker is going to be run locally in your

 computer.
-By using the same test name (e.g. test_basic_call
+By using the same test name (e.g. test_basic_call) it will

-utilize the same input folder and output folder as the local test to
+utilize the same test_basic_call/input_folder/ and test_basic_call/output_folder/ as the previous local test to

 perform it.